openstack-k8s-operators/data-plane-adoption/docs/openstack/ospdo_adoption.md

 Currently this is staticly set up for two BMs one with vv one with OSPdO

 ## Envs setup:
+see predocs/contributing/tests.md:
+make sure to have:
+ansible-galaxy collection install community.general

 CRC :